Steve Dalkowski: Early life

-Dalkowski was born on June 3, 1939, in New Britain, Connecticut, the son of Adele Zaleski, who worked in a ball bearing factory, and Stephen Dalkowski, a tool and die maker.
-He began playing baseball in high school, and also played football as a quarterback for New Britain High School.
-He is reputed to have been able to throw a football 100 yards.
-During his time with the football team, they were undefeated, and won the division championship twice, in 1955 and 1956.
+Of Polish descent, Dalkowski was born on June 3, 1939, in New Britain, Connecticut, the son of Adele Zaleski, who worked in a ball bearing factory, and Stephen Dalkowski, a tool and die maker.
+He began playing baseball in high school.
+He also played football as a quarterback for New Britain High School.
+He is reputed to have been able to throw a football 100 yards (91.4 m).
+During his high school football career New Britain was undefeated, winning the division championship in 1955 and 1956.

-However, he excelled the most in baseball, and still holds a Connecticut state record for striking out 24 batters in a single game.
-He started the 1957 season with consecutive no hitters.
-In three high school seasons, he had 313 strikeouts in 154 innings, with 180 walks.
+Dalkowski excelled the most in baseball during high school.
+He still holds a Connecticut state record for striking out 24 batters in a single game.
+Dalkowski started the 1957 high school baseball season with consecutive no hitters.
+In three high school baseball seasons, he had 313 strikeouts in 154 innings, with 180 walks.

 In 2001, he was inducted into the New Britain High School Sports Hall of Fame.